greenbergM/BI_ophelia_project/README.md

 GO terms enrichment analysis for biological processes was performed for upregulated blastula genes (compared to unfertilised egg) using the [topGO](https://bioconductor.org/packages/release/bioc/html/topGO.html) (v.2.56.0) R package.
 Only processes with more than 10 genes were considered.
 Similar GO terms were grouped using the [rrvgo](https://bioconductor.org/packages/release/bioc/html/rrvgo.html) (v.1.16.0) R package.
 The same package was used to visualize the results in treemap plots.
 Such plots show all significant biological processes based on their enrichment score (-log10(Fisher's test p-values)), while a custom GO terms histogram shows the top 25 terms based on their fold enrichment.

-Upregulated processes include those related to the regulation of mRNA transcription and cell differentiation, mainly associated with the development of the nervous system.
+Upregulated processes include those related to the regulation of mRNA transcription and cell differentiation, mainly associated with the development of the nervous system:

 Treemap plot
 :------------------------: